MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-UMAutoAttendant.md

 ## PARAMETERS

 ### -Name
-!!!
-Exchange Server 2010

-The Name parameter specifies the display name for the UM auto attendant.
-The display name for the new UM auto attendant can contain as many as 64 characters.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The Name parameter specifies the display name for the UM auto attendant.
 The display name for the UM auto attendant can contain as many as 64 characters.

 ```yaml
 Type: String